Nellyan4/Nellyan4/README.md

 - **Digitization and Modernization of Keystone Funeral Service**

   Consulting for [Keystone Funeral Services](https://keystonefuneralservice.com/) on digitization and modernization.
-Perform qualitative and quantitative analysis on
+Perform qualitative and quantitative analysis on digital technologies and digital marketing aspects of funeral home industry.
+Offer recommendations on short-term and long-term strategy for the organization.

 - **College Stress Test score**